 STEP 7 START TWISTING WITH SYNTHETIC BRAID

 Now, start twisting the synthetic braid with your hair section right from the scalp.
 You need to do it very carefully.
-It should be done tightly but not extreme tightly either.
+It should be done tightly but not extremely tightly, either.

 STEP 8 REPEAT UNTIL DONE

-Repeat twisting in a same clock-wise direction until you reach the bottom of the hair.
+Repeat twisting in the same clockwise direction until you reach the bottom of the hair.